 Continuing to build his new toolset, Gary began working for a small retail chain and grew his job responsibilities from website design to information systems management, teaching himself how to build apps for quotes and scheduling.
 "Programming", he reflects, “is a lot like any other creative endeavor: you have to think creatively, out of the box and, like music, everything’s happening in a time, in a sequence of events.”

-Gary was Aerie’s first employee and specializes in development and custom code as well as creative solutions needed to deliver dashboards, web parts, branding and other features for unique environments.
+Gary was Aerie’s first employee and specializes in business applications development and custom code as well as creative solutions needed to deliver dashboards, web parts, branding and other features for unique environments.
 “I love problem-solving, figuring things out and building things that move,” he says.
 “Even if they’re virtual, computer programs have a lot of moving parts.
 I like the idea that you’re building something that will need to evolve as the client’s needs change.”

 Studio 70, Fine Arts Atelier, Fort Thomas, KY (Fine Arts, Design, Art History) | Antioch College, Yellow Springs, OH (Music and Philosophy)

 Enjoys sitting with his wife on his Jeffersonville porch reading

 The former baker and professional cook makes a killer vegan roasted veggie pizza